-At induction, all staff, representatives, sub-contractors and students are given the names and contact details of the Safeguarding & Welfare Officer, Designated Safeguarding Leads and Prevent Lead Persons, and told that they must report any incident or suspicion, however small.
+At induction, all staff, representatives, sub-contractors and students are given the names and contact details of the Designated Safeguarding Leads and Prevent Lead Persons and told that they must report any incident or suspicion, however small.

-2 An incident is reported to a Safeguarding & Welfare Officer, Designated Safeguarding Lead and/or Prevent Lead Person.
+An incident is reported to a Designated Safeguarding Lead.
 Together, they must evaluate the situation, and judge what action to take, following all appropriate legislation and guidance.

-If there is any doubt as to the course of action, the Designated Safeguarding Leads and/or Prevent Lead Persons will contact the local Safeguarding Children Board and/or Prevent Engagement Team for further guidance.
+If there is any doubt as to the course of action, the Designated Safeguarding Leads will contact the local Safeguarding Children Board and/or Prevent Engagement Team for further guidance.